Five interconnected pillars representing the B2B sales data quality framework: accuracy, completeness, consistency, timeliness, and uniqueness

 Each business is unique.
 What works for your competitors might drive zero success for you.
 What sells well in other industries can be totally irrelevant to your clients.
 This is precisely the reason why before starting any new initiative, you need to do in-depth research on your target audience so you understand their needs and values better.

 After you know your ICP well enough, it will be easier to determine the data quality metrics that affect the sale in your industry the most.
 You are free to define any data quality objectives you think are relevant to your business, and then create your own system of data quality evaluation.
-The only thing to remember: Data quality management is a timely project, and it will take a while until you see the first results.
+The only thing to remember: Data quality management is an ongoing project, and it will take a while until you see the first results.

 2. Organize all existing data in one place.